Justadudeinspace/The_Root_Repo/README.md

 <a href="https://github.com/bkerler/mtkclient">MTKClient</a> - A shell based program for accessing the exploit in Mediatek Devices through BRom mode.

-- edl - A shell based program for accessing the exploit in Qualcomm Devices through edl mode.
+<a href="https://github.com/bkerler/edl">edl</a> - A shell based program for accessing the exploit in Qualcomm Devices through edl mode.

 <a href="https://mega.nz/file/yZsVWSpZ#Z7A-4J0syDe30-5VpPKahp4an7GN4s4LclPLO_3Y9_I">Bugjaeger Premium</a> (adb & fastboot) - An Android app for running adb & fastboot commands in an Android to Android tethered environment.